ADVISEMENT REFERENCE MANUAL FOR THE LIBERAL ARTS PROGRAMS

 file an appeal application.
 These students cannot register unless they have been re-admitted by the Academic

-- Remedial Dismissal: Any student who does not pass a remedial class within three attempts
+- Developmental Dismissal: Any student who does not pass a developmental class within

-will be remedial dismissed.
+three attempts will be dismissed.
 Student will receive a letter from the related academic

 department (English, Reading, or Math) which includes the college policy.
 Student